 Type of Participants Total F1a.
-TOTAL number of voters participating: All voters who participated in the election, including all of categories of voters F1b.
-Voted at a physical polling place on Election Day: All voters who cast ballots in person on Election Day, no provisional ballots or absentee ballots dropped off at th 5 F1c.
-UOCAVA voters who voted via absentee or FWAB: All voters who are covered by the Uniformed and Overse Absentee Voting Act (UOCAVA) and participated using ei absentee ballot or a Federal Write-in Absentee Ballot (F either a transmitted F1d.
-Voted using a domestic civilian by-mail ballot: All voters who cast ballots using a by-mail absentee ball llot.
+TOTAL number of voters participating: All voters who participated in the election, including all categories of voters F1b.
+Voted at a physical polling place on Election Day: All voters who cast ballots in person on Election Day, not including provisional ballots or absentee ballots dropped off at the polls.
+F1c.
+UOCAVA voters who voted via absentee or FWAB: All voters who are covered by the Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA) and participated using either a transmitted absentee ballot or a Federal Write-in Absentee Ballot (FWAB).
+F1d.
+Voted using a domestic civilian by-mail ballot: All voters who cast ballots using a by-mail absentee ballot.
 F1e.
-Voted using a provisional ballot: All voters who participated using a provisional ballot and for voting in the vote history file. nd were given credit F1f.
-Voted at an in-person early voting location: All voters who participated in the election in person prio This includes in-person early voting or in-person absent F1g.
+Voted using a provisional ballot: All voters who participated using a provisional ballot and were given credit for voting in the vote history file.
+F1f.
+Voted at an in-person early voting location: All voters who participated in the election in person prior to Election Day.
+This includes in-person early voting or in-person absentee voting.
+F1g.
 Voted by mail in a vote by mail jurisdiction: All voters who cast ballots in a vote-by-mail precinct.
 F1h.
-Other : F1 Comments:
+Other: F1 Comments: